 With religious leaders and scholars to help regulate trade, northern Morocco began to take shape as an economic entity under the Idrissids.
 But the south was another story.
 A dissident prophet emerged near Salé brandishing a Berber version of the Quran, and established an apocryphal Islam called Barghawata that continued to be practised in the region for centuries.
 The military strongmen who were left in control of trading outposts in the Atlas Mountains and the Sahara demanded what they called ‘alms’ – bogus religious nomenclature that didn’t fool anyone, and stirred up resentments among the faithful.

 From this desert discontent arose the Sanhaja, the pious Saharan Berber tribe that founded the Almoravid dynasty.
 While the Idrissid princes were distracted by disputes over Spain and Mediterranean Morocco, the Sanhaja swept into the south of Morocco from what is today Senegal and Mauritania.
-Tough doesn’t do justice to the Sanhaja; they lived on camel meat and milk instead of bread, wore wool in the scorching desert and abstained from wine, music and multiple wives.
-Their manly habit of wearing dark veils is still practised today by the few remaining Tuareg, the legendary ‘Blue Men’ of the desert (and the many tourists who imitate them in camel-riding photo-ops).
+The Sanhaja lived on camel meat and milk, wore wool in the scorching desert and abstained from wine and music.
+And unlike their Idrissid contemporaries, the Sanhaja did not believe in having multiple wives.
+The men wore dark veils which is still practiced today by the few remaining Tuareg, the legendary ‘Blue Men’ of the desert (and the many tourists who imitate them in camel-riding photo-ops).
 When these intimidating shrouded men rode into Shiite and Barghawata outposts under the command of Yahya Ibn Umar and his brother Abu Bakr, they demolished brothels and musical instruments as well as their opponents.

 From Marrakesh to Barcelona, the Ultimate Power Couple